MOBILE¶

 Link Jump¶

-If you have the Guance App installed on your iOS or Android device, you can jump to the corresponding content page in the App by opening any web link from Guance anywhere, including Alert Notifications from DingTalk, Lark, or emails.
+If Guance App is installed on your iOS or Android device, you can jump to the corresponding content page in the App by opening any web link from Guance anywhere, including alert notifications in DingTalk, Lark, or emails.

-Currently, opening incidents, dashboards, logs, traces, events, RUM, and related pages from links is supported.
-When the link contains site or workspace information, the App will attempt to enter the target context.
+Currently supports opening incidents, dashboards, logs, traces, events, RUM, and related pages from links.
+When links contain site or workspace information, the App will attempt to enter the target context.
 If the target site differs from the currently logged-in site, the App will prompt to switch sites and log in again.
-If the current account lacks permission to access the target space, please verify account permissions first.
+If the current account has no permission to access the target space, please confirm account permissions first.

 Handoff¶

-Guance App supports synchronizing the viewing of incidents and observability data between mobile and computer via Handoff, helping you quickly switch devices when handling alerts, investigating issues, or collaborating.
+Guance App supports synchronizing the viewing of incidents and observability data between mobile and computer via Handoff, helping you quickly switch devices when handling alerts, investigating issues, or following up on collaboration.

-Note: To use Handoff, the computer must be macOS, the mobile device must be iOS, Handoff must be enabled on each device, and the same Apple ID must be logged into iCloud.
-The App must be installed and logged into, and the current account must also have permissions for the target workspace.
+Note: To use Handoff, the computer must be macOS, the mobile device must be iOS, each device must have Handoff enabled, and use the same Apple ID logged into iCloud.
+The App must be installed and logged in, and the current account must also have permissions to the target workspace.
 For more settings, refer to the documentation How to Use Handoff.

-Pages currently supporting Handoff include: incident details, dashboard details, enlarged dashboard charts, observability record details (logs/events/RUM, etc.), trace waterfall charts, and trace Span details.
-The App publishes the corresponding console URL for the current page, facilitating continued viewing of the same data on another device.
+Pages currently supporting Handoff include: incident details, dashboard details, zoomed dashboard charts, observability record details like logs/events/RUM, trace waterfall charts, and trace Span details.
+The App will publish the console URL corresponding to the current page, facilitating continued viewing of the same data on another device.

 In this scenario, when you view an incident or observability data page supporting Handoff on mobile, a synchronized viewing prompt for the Guance App will appear in the macOS Dock.
 Click the prompt to open the corresponding console page in the browser.

-In this scenario, when you view a data link on the computer that can be opened on mobile, a synchronized viewing prompt for the Guance App will appear at the bottom of the iOS device.
+In this scenario, when you view a data link on the computer that supports opening on mobile, a synchronized viewing prompt for the Guance App will appear at the bottom of the iOS device.
 Click the prompt to open the corresponding data page in the App.
 If the target site or workspace differs from the current context, the App will prompt to switch sites, log in again, or confirm workspace permissions.